rudyrooman/District-Traffic-Planning/README.md

 **step 2 : draw map of existing situation**

+Go tot /drawsvgmap/ and populate a *.dat file with your data.
+Run tekenstratenplan.run in ampl ide and result is graph.svg

 **step 3 : create data file 'stratenplan.dat'**

-a. use xcoord/ycoord from step 1 to define nodes (crossroads a-k)
+a. use xcoord/ycoord from step 2 to define nodes (crossroads a-k)

 b. define set of accesspoints to your district (toegangspoort set)